This post contains affiliate links. Please see our disclosure policy.

 Instructions

-- Pour into a large baking dish, cover, and bake in a 375 °F oven for 25-30 minutes, or until bubbling.
+- Bake: pour into a large baking dish, cover, and bake for 25-30 minutes, or until bubbling.

 Nutrition information is automatically calculated, so should only be used as an approximation.